Acoustic phase conjugation

 Acoustic phase conjugation is a set of techniques meant to perform phase conjugation on acoustic waves.

 Techniques

 Acoustic phase conjugation can appear in a solid when the sound velocity is modulated by an electromagnetic field.
 The generation of the conjugate wave can be seen as the decay of a photon into two phonons, as seen on the diagram.
-The two phonons have opposite wave vectors k and -k (they will propagate in opposite directions) and a frequency two time smaller than that of the photon.
+The two phonons have opposite wave vectors k and -k (they will propagate in opposite directions) and a frequency two times smaller than that of the photon.

 Parametric pumping techniques can be performed in several media: